This little parable about a farmer and his water pots is a good narrative metaphor for how our self-narratives can make or break us:

 The farmer replied: “When I look at the path to the river, I see green sprouts coming up on the side where I carry you.
 I think I will keep you.”

-Narrative therapy helps us to express and reframe the multiple stories we tell ourselves in beneficial, healing ways.
+Narrative arts therapy helps us to express and reframe the multiple stories we tell ourselves in beneficial, healing ways.
 It helps us to distance ourselves from our story, reflect and understand the thought patterns that shape the layered stories we carry inside of us.
 Brain scientist, Dr David Eagleman, describes it in this way:

 “All the experiences in your life, from a single thought to your broader culture, shape the microscopic details of your brain and therefore your stories.
 Neurally speaking, who you are, depends on where you have been.
 Your brain is a relentless shape-shifter, constantly rewriting its own circuitry.
 Because your interpretation of your experiences is so unique, so are the vast, detailed patterns in your neural networks.
 Because they continue to change your whole life, your identity is a moving target; it never reaches end point.”

 “Our thoughts, dreams memories and the stories we carry within us, all arise from the brain’s neural material.
 Who we are is found within its intricate firing patterns of electrochemical pulses.
 When that activity stops, so do you.
 When that activity changes character, due to injury or drugs, you change character in lockstep.
 Unlike any other part of your body, if you damage a small piece of the brain, who you are is likely to change radically.
 To understand how this is possible, let’s start at the beginning (Eagleman 2017)”.